FedeDP/libmodule/docs/src/module.rst

 .. c:macro:: MODULE(name)

-  Creates "name" module: declares all needed functions and creates both constructor and destructor |br|
-  that will automatically register/deregister this module at startup. |br|
+  Creates "name" module: declares all needed functions and creates both constructor and destructor that will automatically register/deregister this module at startup. |br|
-  Finally, it declares a "const self_t *self" global variable that will be automatically used in every function call.
+  Finally, it declares a :c:type:`const self_t *self` global variable that will be automatically used in every function call.

   :param name: name of the module to be created
   :type name: :c:type:`const char *`